-It’s not every day your find your office view to be the rolling waves of the Indian Ocean.
-We had arrived in Mirissa Beach, on the south coast of Sri Lanka, the night before and decided to spend the morning working with a view in the beach side cafes along the oceanfront.
+It’s not every day you find your office view to be the rolling waves of the Indian Ocean.
+We had arrived in Mirissa Beach, on the south coast of Sri Lanka, the night before and decided to spend the morning working with a view in the beachside cafes along the oceanfront.

 The atmosphere is quiet and you have the ability to order cold fruit shakes and enjoy the shade while plugging away on the computer.